ArgonDesign/alogic/doc/assert.md

 unreachable "Shouldn't have reached this";
 ```

+As opposed to assertion statements, an `unreachable` statement is considered a
+control statement inside of control functions.

 Like assertion statements, the compiler will drop `unreachable` statements that
 it can statically prove to be unreachable.
 Similarly, `unreachable` statements
 that are known to be reached will raise a compiler error.
 The remaining